nicolas-iskandar/Password-Generator/README.md

 ## Installation

-1. Download the folder from Github
+1. Download the folder from GitHub
 2. Unzip the downloaded package if needed
 3. Open Chrome and navigate to the Extensions settings (chrome://extensions/)
 4. Enable Developer Mode in the top right corner